 Canoe slalom.
 Lee Valley White Water Centre will host some of the world’s best paddlers as the 2020 ECA Canoe Slalom European Championships comes to London.
 Taking place from 15-17 May on the iconic Olympic course built for London 2012, the event is a key part of preparations for Tokyo 2020 and expect to see Great Britain’s athletes out in force on home soil in pursuit of medals.
 The event is the final chance for European teams to qualify for the Games and the programme includes includes four individual classes and four team events in kayak (K) and canoe (C) – K1 men, K1 women, C1 men, and C1 women.
 Tickets are on sale.

-Also in May (date tbc) the Street League Skateboarding World Tour Series returns to the Copper Box Arena after causing quite a stir in 2019.
-Skateboarding makes its debut in the Olympics at Tokyo and this SLS event doubles up as the Skateboarding World Championships and the last qualification event for the 2020 Games.
+Also in May (now confirmed as 22-24 May tickets on sale) the Street League Skateboarding World Tour Series returns to the Copper Box Arena after causing a stir in 2019.
+Skateboarding makes its debut in the Olympics at Tokyo and this SLS event doubles up as the Skateboarding World Championships and the last qualification event for the 2020 Games with the top 3 getting an automatic place.
 A stellar cast of the world’s best skateboarders are expected to take part including USA’s Nyjah Huston in the men’s event and GB’s very own skateboarding sensation Sky Brown who in September last year – aged just eleven years old – won a bronze medal at the World Championship.
-Confirmation of the date and ticket availability will appear here as soon as announced.